 Numerous opportunities for community interaction are offered each semester.
 Regular community events are held, some focusing on issues of concern to the community and others purely social in nature.
 Celebrations at the opening and closing of the school year, as well as holiday parties, are enjoyed by the entire community.
 Adults and children, students, faculty, and staff are all welcome at these events.
 One of the important emphases is to get to know one another beyond the classroom setting.
-Students frequently organize activities such as hiking and beach trips for persons with similar interests.
 The School hosts lectureships for the enrichment of its students and the wider community throughout the school year.
 Possibilities include: